Several Shining Lights from Point Arena to Crescent City

 Perched high on top of Northwest Seal Rock, less than 10 miles off Point St. George, the lighthouse guided ships of all sizes around the reef nicknamed “Dragon Rocks” for nearly 100 years until being abandoned by the Coast Guard in 1975.

-After a brief time, while a replacement buoy did all the work, the lighthouse now operates with a solar powered lamp to still see vessels safely around Point St. George and its treacherous reef.
+After a brief time, while a replacement buoy did all the work, the lighthouse now operates with a solar-powered lamp to still see vessels safely around Point St. George and its treacherous reef.
 Tours are available May through October depending on the weather due to it being so far out into the Pacific.
+While you can’t access this lighthouse easily without a boat (or by helicopter tour), you can see it from the Pt.
+St. George trail system in Crescent City.

 This brings this towering itinerary of the Lighthouses of the Northern California Coast to an end.
 It’s up to you to decide when to start your adventure visiting these lighthouses on the North Coast.